 How to organize grassroots through Covid 19

 Grassroots organizing comes in various shapes and sizes.
 Though grassroots generally refers to the activism in advocacy and non-profit organizations, it is also used in political campaigns.
-The challenge for grassroots campaigners is now in supporting their supporters.
+The challenge for grassroots campaigners is now in supporter engagement and resourcing.

 Stay connected virtually